Global Business Licence (GBL) companies

 - The applicable processing fees and relevant fees.

-A GBC1 company (GBL as of January 2019) is tax resident in Mauritius and may apply for a Tax Residence Certificate (TRC) from the Director General of the MRA should this be required by the tax authorities in the jurisdiction in which the company is conducting its business.
+A GBL is tax resident in Mauritius and may apply for a Tax Residence Certificate (TRC) from the Director General of the MRA should this be required by the tax authorities in the jurisdiction in which the company is conducting its business.

 Investors may benefit from an extensive network of DTTs.
-Entities holding a GBC1 Licence (GBL as of January 2019) wishing to benefit from a DTT must obtain a TRC issued by the MRA.
+Entities holding a GBL wishing to benefit from a DTT must obtain a TRC issued by the MRA.
+The TRC is generally issued within a period of seven days from the date of application, provided that the person has submitted the return required under the ITA 1995.

 The Financial Services Act has been amended to include the following conditions that should at all times be satisfied by a GBL company: